ByNikitaRoy/cs171-final-project/Data/README.txt

 countryCoverageOverTime2y: volume by country - use for first map chart - needs to be cleaned -> says "volume" after a number of the country names -> no lat long data

 newsVolumeOverTime: what it sounds like

+cableNewsCoverageTime: coverage of several news channels over time. use for news channel line chart or whatever we decide on